 If You’re Laying Off Employees or in a Hiring Freeze

-Continuing to communicate with candidates also helps build rapport and trust with the candidate—which can help build the company’s reputation among other job seekers.
-This can ultimately make hiring easier overall when Covid-19 is inevitably behind us.
+Continuing to communicate with candidates also helps build rapport and trust with the candidate—which can help build the company’s reputation among other jobseekers.

 If You’re Still Able to Hire

-You had approval to bring that much-needed employee on (either contract or direct hire), you’ve had several interviews and then BAM—everyone is on lockdown and working from home.
+You had the approval to bring that much-needed employee on (either contract or direct hire), you’ve had several interviews and then BAM—everyone is on lockdown and working from home, or some other culture shift.
 This is a real opportunity as you have less competition for candidates and could find a number of new top-quality employees.
 What should you do?
 Don’t wait!
-How can you push forward hire remote employees?
+How can you push forward to hire remote employees?
 You can keep your hiring process rolling by moving it online.
 When faced with this shift, most hiring managers will have to readjust their hiring process:

 So, you’ve done it!
 You’ve made your first remote hire, completed onboarding and training and now they are up and running.
 What’s next?
 Just like your other employees, whether in-office or remote, we recommend you set up regular check-ins and keep the communication flowing between you and your new hire, as well as with the entire team.
-Here’s a link to our recent blog on remote team setup and communication.
-There is so much change coming at all of us right now and it’s challenging keeping everything organized and moving at the same time—whether you are currently able to hire or not.
+Here’s a link to our blog on remote team setup and communication.